Leakage fact for October 2019

 What is leakage?

 Leakage is the amount of water lost from pipes across the water network.
-We supply almost a third of the water used by people and businesses in England and Wales each day, to ten million customers, through over 32,000 km of water pipes.
+We supply almost one third of the water used by people and businesses in England and Wales each day, to ten million customers, through over 32,000 km of water pipes.

 How do we measure leakage?